Learning to paint with acrylics is an ongoing process. Mastering new acrylic painting techniques opens the door to a varied portfolio of artwork.

 Washing or Glazing

 Acrylic paint can be watered down to create a thin, transparent wash of color.
-The effect is similar to watercolor and gives a soft, thin hint of color that is useful for deepening shadows or slightly altering the color of the underpainting.
+The effect is similar to watercolor and gives soft transparent layers of color that are useful for deepening shadows or slightly altering the color of the underpainting among other things.

 You can use water to thin the paint or you can use a variety of glazing liquids available to give different effects.
 See my post on acrylic mediums.